zessu/zessu.github.io/src/content/blog/floating-point-arithmetic-ieee754.md

 So how do we represent a number like 0.000001?

 There's a standard for how computers represent floating point numbers [IEEE 754]([IEEE754.PDF](https://people.eecs.berkeley.edu/~wkahan/ieee754status/IEEE754.PDF)).
-This standard works by dividing floating numbers into three parts: **A sign bit, 11 exponent bits and 52 mantissa bits.**
+This standard works by dividing floating numbers into three parts: **A sign bit, 11 exponent bits and 52 mantissa bits** for a 64 bit computer.

 The sign bit represents whether the number is *+ve or -ve*, the exponent represents how many times we should move the decimal to the right side of the mantissa, the mantissa represents the floating point bit.